 When & Why To Recommend Chloralieve

 There has been an important change in the over-the-counter (OTC) medicines available for sore throats.
 Lozenges that contain antibiotics are no longer available OTC because of the potential of antimicrobial resistance.
-For patients who want a dual action product that helps to numb pain and fight infection, Chloralieve can help.
+For patients who want a dual action product that helps to numb pain and fight infection, Chloralieve the Number 1 best selling pharmacy only lozenge* can help.

 When to recommend

 Patients may present with a painful, dry or scratchy throat, swollen neck glands or tenderness when swallowing.
 Viruses are responsible for around 90 per cent of these cases, and often they are a result of a cold or the flu.
 In these cases, you should reassure patients that symptoms are usually self-limiting and will go away by themselves within around a week.
 In line with guidance provided in the NICE Clinical Knowledge Summary for acute sore throats, you can advise patients to: